Checklists: Apartment or Estate size? Long coat or easy groom? Low Allergy? High energy? Are there seniors or kids in your family?

 by Karen Rhodes, Family Dog Consultant

-I have three small dogs, two Toy Fox Terriers and a Miniature Pinscher and they are the apples of my eyes even though I’ve always had large breed dogs in the past.
+I have four small dogs, three Toy Fox Terriers and a Miniature Pinscher and they are the apples of my eyes even though I’ve always had large breed dogs in the past.

 Formerly my life centered around large breed dogs, Great Danes, German Shepherds, Old English Sheepdogs and a tribe of Chinese Shar-Pei.
 In my older years I have found companionship and delight in the smaller varieties who are not only easier to lift but, they tend to live longer and are more portable for me.